EE mobile plans explained

 - No 30-day SIM deals

-- No unlimited data plans - though 30GB is still quite high
+- No unlimited data plans - though 60GB is still pretty high